• Connecting people to an abundant life with Jesus Christ and preparing them for His return

 Terry has worked for Weimar University and Spectrum Magazine, as well as owned a building maintenance business with her husband, Ed.

-“In my previous job, she explained, I just wasn’t feeling settled.
-I think God was working on me to be ready for something new.
-When this job appeared on the NCC website, I knew this is where He wanted me to be.
+“In my previous job, she explained, “I think God was working on me to be ready for something new.
+I was hesitant because I really enjoyed what I was doing and the people I worked with.
+I was told about the position and thought if this is what God wanted me to do, I would move forward.
 I’m very happy to serve Him in this office.”

 Terry shares her life with Ed, her husband of 49 years and current NCC building supervisor.
-They have two grown sons, Monte and John, and two grandchildren.
+They have two grown sons, Monte and Jon, and two grandchildren.

 Featured in Northern Lights, September 21, 2023